Your source for New Mexico cannabis

 New Mexico defines a unit of marijuana as equal to one gram of marijuana flower or 0.2 grams of marijuana concentrate, such as wax or shatter.
 This means that every three months, a medical marijuana dispensary may sell up to 230 grams, or eight ounces, of marijuana flower or 46 grams (around 1.6 ounces) of marijuana concentrates.

-Medical patients or their primary caregiver may cultivate as many as sixteen plants under two conditions:
+Medical cardholders or their primary caregiver may cultivate as many as sixteen plants under two conditions:

-- The patient or caregiver has submitted a personal production application, paid the $30 fee (must be renewed annually), and has received his or her personal production license.
+- The cardholder or caregiver has submitted a personal production application, paid the $30 fee (must be renewed annually), and has received his or her personal production license.

 - No more than four of the plants are mature, or flowering, at any one time.
 Alternatively, of the 16 plants total, 75 percent of them must remain immature, as seedlings, or non-flowering.